GovTechSG/purple-a11y/README.md

 └────────────────────────────────────────────────────────────┘
 ?
 What would you like to scan today?
 Sitemap
 ?
 Do you want purple-hats to run in the background?
 Yes ?
-Do you need to login to your website?
-No
-?
 Please enter URL to sitemap:  https://www.sitemaps.org/sitemap.xml

 Scanning website...